Director's Report

 29. Internal Financial Controls

-The Bank has clear delegation of authority and standard operating procedures, which are reviewed periodically by the Audit Committee.
+The Bank has clear delegation of authority and standard operating procedures, which are are in accordance with the approved policies of the Bank.
 These measures help in ensuring adequacy of internal financial controls commensurate with the nature and size of operations of the Bank.
 The Board also reviews the adequacy and effectiveness of the Bank's internal financial controls with reference to the financial statements.
-The procedures and internal controls relating to the latter provide reasonable assurance on the preparation of financial statements and the reliability of financial reporting.
+The procedures and internal controls provide reasonable assurance on the preparation of financial statements and the reliability of financial reporting.
 The Bank also ensures that the internal controls are operating effectively.

 30. IND AS Implementation